NeedFrench

 Allow → allowed: This action is not allowed.

-See also Ways to Say This is Fun in French
+See also Ways to Say Be Quiet in French

 In conclusion, deverbal adjectives are valuable tools to bring nuance and precision to your written or spoken expression in French.
 They allow you to avoid repetition by varying the vocabulary used.
 Thanks to them, you can qualify a noun in a more subtle way than with the verb directly.
 Deverbal adjectives give a different color to your sentences and enrich your style.